kadyrov-ruslan/code-test-backend/Comments.md

 ## Top 5 main areas of concern:

 1. `SubmitApplicationFor` method is quite big, complex and does too many stuff inside.
-If we would add new `ISellerApplication` realization in the future, this method also become bigger and more complex.
+If we would add new `IProduct` implementation in the future, this method also become bigger and more complex.
-We can refactor `ProductApplicationService` service using Visitor pattern in aim to break this method into multiple little methods and make this service flexible for the upcoming features (for example, new type of `ISellerApplication`)
+We can refactor `ProductApplicationService` service using Visitor pattern in aim to break this method into multiple little methods and make this service flexible for the upcoming features (for example, new type of `IProduct`)

 2. Returning just int value from `SubmitApplicationFor` method looks very strange.
 It says nothing about returning value - i cant understand if it is a id of application or any other number (sum or something like that).